tweag/chainsail-resources/examples/soft-kmeans/README.md

 Note that single chain sampling is also what most probabilistic programming libraries provide by default, although in a more advanced manner: they usually give the possibility to mix samples from multiple isolated chains and provide some sort of initial state estimation, which in practice makes these algorithms a bit more robust than our naive implementation here.

 ### Sampling
-With an initial state for the MCMC chain set at `(mean of 1st component, mean of 2nd component) = (1, 0)`, the chain gets stuck in the lower probability mode.
+With an initial state for the MCMC chain set at `(mean of 1st component, mean of 2nd component) = (1, 0)`, the chain gets stuck in the lower probability mode:

+<img alt="sampling single chain with initial state = (1, 0)" src="./images/sampling_sc_initstate-1-0.png" height="400"/>

 That means that the mixture component with the higher weight (component 2) incorrectly fits the cluster with the lower number of points and vice versa.

-<img alt="sampling single chain with initial state = (1, 0)" src="./images/sampling_sc_initstate-1-0.png" height="400"/>

 As the following histogram shows, this results in the samples of the means being slightly offset from their expected positions (`~(0, 1.5)`) due to the mismatch between the number of points in the cluster and the weight of the Gaussian mixture component:

 <img alt="sampled means single chain" src="./images/samples_means_sc_initstate-1-0.png" height="400"/>